GoerkemCan/LimenosSortXpert/README.md

 This project relies on the following libraries:

-•AccelStepper: This library enables precise control of the bipolar stepper motor, facilitating smooth and accurate movements during the rebar sorting process./
+•AccelStepper: This library enables precise control of the bipolar stepper motor, facilitating smooth and accurate movements during the rebar sorting process.\
-•ArduinoJson: Used for handling JSON data, this library is essential for efficiently processing and parsing data related to Wi-Fi and MQTT communication./
+•ArduinoJson: Used for handling JSON data, this library is essential for efficiently processing and parsing data related to Wi-Fi and MQTT communication.\
-•EspMQTTClient: With this library, the NodeMCU board can establish a Wi-Fi connection and communicate through MQTT, ensuring seamless data exchange between devices./
+•EspMQTTClient: With this library, the NodeMCU board can establish a Wi-Fi connection and communicate through MQTT, ensuring seamless data exchange between devices.\
-•SPI: A fundamental library for handling SPI communication, used to interface with the oLED display./ •Wire: This library supports I2C communication, crucial for interfacing with components such as the oLED display./ •Adafruit_GFX: The library provides graphics functions for the oLED display, allowing for straightforward rendering of visual elements./
+•SPI: A fundamental library for handling SPI communication, used to interface with the oLED display.\
+•Wire: This library supports I2C communication, crucial for interfacing with components such as the oLED display.\
+•Adafruit_GFX: The library provides graphics functions for the oLED display, allowing for straightforward rendering of visual elements.\
 •Adafruit_SSD1306: Specifically tailored for SSD1306-based oLED displays, this library ensures effortless integration and interaction with the display.